Clarence1208/arcadia-manager-api/README.md

 ## About the app

-    This API allows the creation and management of arcadia-solutions websites When creating an association, a script is run to create:
+    This API allows the creation and management of arcadia-solutions websites When creating a website, a script is run to create:
             - a database with a superAdmin according to the info given
             - a front
             - a domain name